qiwang1996/Memory-Tuning/README.md

 ## Note
 Our released code is setted for using BERT-Large.
-If you want to validate results conducted on  BERT-base,  Please revise code as the following intruction:
+If you want to validate results conducted on  BERT-base,  Please revise code as the following instruction:
 Step1: In ffn_trainabl e_module/bert.py  line 120-121,   set  n_layer=12 n_head=12,  n_embd=768, mid_dim=1024
 Step2: In main.py line 77, set hidden_size=768